sodadata/soda-core/docs/warehouse_types.md

-# Warehouses
+# Warehouse types

-Warehouses are configured as part of a [Soda project configuration file](projects.md) This section explains the concrete configuration properties for each warehouse type.
+Warehouses are configured as part of a [Soda warehouse configuration file](warehouse.md) This section explains the concrete connection properties for each warehouse type.

 ## Snowflake